 Vitis installation

-Vitis is the tool allow platform design for data acceleration card for Alevo series data center acceleration cards or embeded design for embedded Arm processors.
+Vitis is a tool that allows platform design for data acceleration cards for Alevo series data center acceleration cards or embedded design for embedded Arm processors.

-Notice that, Vitis’s linux edition only can do the design for data center acceleration card, while the windows edition only can do design for embeded system.
-The software requires high CPU and memory performance, thus it might not be ideal to do Vitis platform design on your own laptop.
+Notice that Vitis’s Linux edition can only do the design for data center acceleration cards, while the Windows edition can only do design for embedded systems.
+The software requires high CPU and memory performance; thus, it might not be ideal to do Vitis platform design on your own laptop.

-Below show the step-by-step software installation on your local Linux Desktop.
+Below shows the step-by-step software installation on your local Linux Desktop.

 Hardware preparation

-Designing system scale hardware is costly but worthwhile.
-Below is one possible setting of installation:
+Designing system-scale hardware is costly but worthwhile.
+Below is one possible installation setting:

 - Intel i7 14700k, I9 14900K CPU.